barchart/alerting-service-public/docs/content/sdk/lib-data.md

 ### Schema.Alert :id=schemaalert
 >An "alert" is the system's **primary** data structure.
-An "alert" is essentially a collection of "conditions" to monitor.
+An "alert" is essentially a collection of ```conditions``` which the backend monitors.

 All required properties must be present to create a new alert.
 Once an alert has been created, the backend will "fill in" any omitted properties.
 For example, if you create an alert without a ```publishers``` property, the backend will add the property and assign an empty array.

 **Kind**: static typedef of <code>Schema</code>
 **Properties**